CosHand: Controlling the World

 Abstract

 Humans naturally build mental models of object interactions and dynamics, allowing them to imagine how their surroundings will change if they take a certain action.
-While generative models today have shown impressive results on generating/editing images unconditionally or conditioned on text, current methods do not provide the ability to perform fine-grained object manipulation conditioned on actions, an important tool for world modeling and action planning.
+While generative models today have shown impressive results on generating/editing images unconditionally or conditioned on text, current methods do not provide the ability to perform object manipulation conditioned on actions, an important tool for world modeling and action planning.

 Method